Cosmological arguments attempt to justify the conclusion that God exists as the required explanation of the existence of the universe.

 However, Russell responds that while a scientist may look for causes, they do not assume that there is one to find.
 Even if quantum transitions are only uncaused on some interpretations of quantum mechanics, the mere idea of it still shows that physicists are able to conceive of events that have no cause.
 It is therefore at least logically possible for events in nature to have no cause or explanation.
-So, the principle of sufficient reason cannot be a necessary truth.
-For all we know, the universe itself could be one of those natural events that has no cause or explanation.
+So, a contingent series doesn’t need an external cause.
+The principle of sufficient reason cannot be a necessary truth.
+The universe could be one of those natural events that has no cause or explanation.
 Science should accept that possibility, since science should be open to whatever could be true.

 The impossibility of a necessary being

 Cosmological arguments which conclude that a necessary being exists are vulnerable to this objection, e.g. Aquinas’ 3rd way and Leibniz’ principle of sufficient reason.

 “there is an evident absurdity in pretending to demonstrate a matter of fact, or to prove it by any arguments a priori” – Hume.

 A necessary being must exist – it cannot be the case that it does not exist.
 This means we shouldn’t even be able to conceive (imagine) it not existing, without contradiction.
 However, Hume claims that whatever we conceive of as existing, we can conceive of as not existing.
 There is no being whose non-existence implies a contradiction.
 Hume concludes:

 “The words, therefore, necessary existence, have no meaning.”

 A priori reasoning can only tell us about the relations between ideas, i.e. analytic knowledge (true by definition).
 E.g. “a bachelor is an unmarried man”.